The Vachon Agency

 Stages of Coverage for Medicare Part D plans.
 We’re Here to Help You Make Informed Choices.

-• Stage 1: Deductible
+• Phase 1: Deductible (up to $590)

 • The amount you pay before your plan covers some of your prescription drug costs.

-• Stage 2: Initial Coverage
+• Phase 2: Initial Coverage (up to $2000)

 • During this stage, you and the plan cost-share the cost of your medications.
 You remain in the stage until $5,030 has been paid between you and the plan.
 Note: Most people remain in this phase for the entire year.

-• Stage 4: Catastrophic Coverage
+• Phase 3: Catastrophic Coverage $0

 Need help paying for prescription medications?